 However, a report compiled in late Jan. by crypto research firm Messari, showed that concerns over PoW carbon emissions and climate change are largely misguided.

 In fact, Bitcoin’s carbon emissions are less than half of the global banking system and more comparable to carbon emissions from tumble dryers.

 This begs the question as to why the Maltese Member of Parliament, Alfred Sant voted in favour of the amended bill, and brings serious doubts as to whether the Blockchain Island was all flash without thunder.

 While the provision on mining has been removed from MiCA, a broad range of crypto regulation remains at the core of regulations.
-MiCA legislation also encompasses transparency and disclosure requirements for the issuance of cryptocurrency, authorization and supervision of related service providers, and consumer protection rules.
+The MiCA legislation also encompasses transparency and disclosure requirements for the issuance of cryptocurrency, authorisation and supervision of related service providers, and consumer protection rules.

 Join the telegram channel for updates, charts, ideas and deals.